 Fo Guang Shan is a 45-minute bus ride from central Kaohsiung, so you’ll have to pay for the bus fare to get there.
 It’s only a couple of dollars and well worth it!

 The complex is home to one of the largest bronze sitting Buddha statues in Asia, known as Big Buddha.
-It sits at the end of a long pathway lined with 8 pagodas and is one of the most amazing sights you’ll see in the country.
+It sits at the end of a long pathway lined with 8 pagodas and is one of the most amazing sights you’ll see on your Taiwan itinerary.

 If you’re lucky enough to visit Fo Guang Shan in the morning on a clear day, you’ll get the most incredible photographs of Big Buddha set against against the blue sky.